-The focus of KE economy literature has been on developed countries and the emerging economies of Latin America and East Asia, particularly on the importance of good governance on KE development (Dahlan, 2007; Chandra & Yokoyama, 2011) and the incidence of KE in economic development (Karagiannis, 2007).
+The focus of KE economy literature has been in developed countries and the emerging economies of Latin America and East Asia, particularly on the importance of good governance on KE development (Dahlman, 2007; Chandra & Yokoyama, 2011) and the incidence of KE in economic development (Karagiannis, 2007).
 On the one hand, a clear relationship between formal institutional quality and knowledge-based economic infrastructure has been established (Andrés et al., 2015).
-On the other hand, positive linkages between KE and economic growth have confirmed (Chavula, 2010).
-As far as we know, but for a thin exception (Chavula, 2010), the few SSA and MENA related-papers have been limited to a few dimensions of KE (Aubert, 2005; Britz et al., 2006; Makinda, 2007; African Development Bank, AfDB, 2007).
-In order to clearly position this paper in the light of existing literature we shall discuss the scope in two strands: policy issues on KE and the KE-growth nexus.
+On the other hand, positive linkages between KE and economic growth have been confirmed (Chavula, 2010).
+As far as we know, with the exception of Chavula (2010), the sparse KE literature focusing on SSA and MENA countries has been limited to a few dimensions of KE (Aubert, 2005; Britz et al., 2006; Makinda, 2007; African Development Bank, AfDB, 2007).
+In order to clearly position this paper in the light of existing literature, we shall discuss the scope in two strands: policy issues on KE and the KE-growth nexus.

-In the first strand, whereas the need for policy reforms on KE determinants in MENA countries has already been highlighted in the introduction, Makinda (2007) provides one of the most detailed accounts of reforms required in SSA.
-With respect to Makinda, in order to rectify this gap between SSA and the Western World, African policy makers need to: (i) define the type of knowledge their countries require; (ii) establish conditions for nurturing strategic leaders who will in turn, seek the right forms of knowledge to tackle Africa's problems; (iii) build political and legal frameworks that encourage the absorption and application of scientific innovation and (iv) revamp universities, establish regional research centers and take capacity building more effectively.
-Chavula (2010) has also established that African countries need to direct policy efforts towards restructuring economic incentives that encourage the acquisition, adaptation and utilization of knowledge into productive use.
-Earlier, Britz et al. (2006) had assessed the question of whether Africa is moving towards a advantage.
-More so, in order to improve current practices, it is not only important to extend the frontiers of knowledge, but also to diffuse and exploit the existing ones (Stiglitz, 1999).
+Although the need for policy reforms on KE determinants in MENA countries has already been highlighted in the introduction (see, for example, the Arab Report, 2009; Bizri, 2009), Makinda (2007) provides one of the most detailed accounts of reforms required in SSA.
+According to Makinda, in order to bridge the KE gap between SSA and the Western World, African policy makers need to: (i) define the type of knowledge their countries require; (ii) establish conditions for nurturing strategic leaders who will, in turn, seek the right forms of knowledge to tackle Africa's problems; (iii) build political and legal frameworks that encourage the absorption and application of scientific innovation and (iv) revamp universities, establish regional research centers and take capacity building more effectively.
+Chavula (2010) has also established that African countries need to direct policy efforts towards restructuring economic incentives that encourage the acquisition, adaptation, and utilization of knowledge for productive use.
+Earlier, Britz et al. (2006) had assessed the question of whether Africa is moving towards a knowledge society and found that Africa still has a far way to go and the journey could be quickened with certain preconditions, inter alia: investment in human capital, stopping of brain drain, as well as effective development and maintenance of a physical infrastructure.